Masonlet/GitHubVisualizer/README.md

-# GitHubVisualizer
+# GitHub Visualizer

-GitHubVisualizer is a Python utility for exploring and visualizing activity in GitHub repositories.
+GitHub Visualizer is a Python utility for exploring and visualizing activity in GitHub repositories.

 ## Features